jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 * Route to Filled-Truck Ground Transportation
 * Etc.

-I thought a configurable design would accommodate what we needed.
-I understood the Interpreter design pattern, but only as it applied to UML class diagrams.
+I thought a [composable design](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html) would accommodate what we needed.
+I understood the [Interpreter Design Pattern](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html), but only as it applied to UML class diagrams.
 I didn’t appreciate what the Gang of Four (GoF) were trying to convey when they referred to _Language_ or _Grammar_.
 Therefore, I never had any thoughts of a DSL or Grammar when I dove headfirst into a UML class design.

 I wanted a design that glued the repeating behaviors together easily.
 I wanted the design to be lightweight.

-I sketched my initial design on a whiteboard in a conference room during a team meeting.
+I sketched my initial design on a whiteboard in a conference room and presented it during a team meeting.
 To my surprise, my manager gave me the okay to move forward with it.
 I had been with the company for about 3 weeks at this point.

 <img src="/assets/InterpreterDesignPatternPackage1.png" alt="UML class diagram of the pitch"  width = "80%" align="center" style="padding-right: 35px;">